fabiopalumbo/test-agilemonkeys/terraform/README.md

 *Express Route* Will be user to handle conenction with On-premise core applications withouth going to the public layer-

+*Cache*  Store semi-static data in Azure Cache for Redis from routine calls to Core process.

 ## Apply